 The international strategy of the ENGEES is based on developing internal internationalisation, known as “internationalisation at home” (language courses, teaching in English, welcoming foreign students).

 It is also based on strengthening student and teacher mobility.
-Engineering students are thus required to spend three months abroad during their course of study.
+Engineering students are thus required to spend one semester (minimum 17 weeks) abroad during their course of study.

 For students with apprentice status, the minimum period abroad is 1 month.
 It is carried out in a subsidiary of the host company or in another entity, in which case an agreement must be drawn up between the company that signed the apprenticeship contract and the entity hosting the apprentice.

 All engineering students must take two modern language courses (including English) during the first two years of the degree course.

 For the second language, students with student status (civil servants or non-civil servants) can choose between German, Spanish, Italian, Russian, Japanese and Chinese.
 Apprentices can choose between German and Spanish.

 It is also possible to invest in learning a third modern language.